gjhenrique/rpi_stuff/README.md

 In short, avoid transcoding and invest in an adequate device that supports the most used video and audio codecs.

-I tried to use its open-source fork [jellyfin](https://jellyfin.org/), but the client in the Fire Stick had some issues, but it's probably a good idea to support that if needed.

 ### mount
 SD Cards are slower, more expensive and get corrupted more quickly when compared with HDs or SSDs.
 A typical setup is to plug a disk in the USB port and use a bigger and more reliable storage.